swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

         keys = ['name']
         return functions, keys

-Focusing on a_to_f(), it is looking for instances in your returned data where the first letter of 'name' is in the range 'ABCDEF'.
+Focusing on the a_to_f() function, it is looking for instances in your returned data where the first letter of 'name' is in the range 'ABCDEF'.
 It will return True if so and False if not.

 .. code-block:: python